peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 ## Using Trust Marks

-Trust Marks are issued by authorized entities (Trust Mark Issuers) within the federation, typically after an entity has demonstrated compliance with certain standards, this might happend through auditing or certification processes.
+Trust Marks are issued by authorized entities (Trust Mark Issuers) within the federation, typically after an entity has demonstrated compliance with certain standards, this might happen through auditing or certification processes.

 Trust Marks are typically implemented as signed assertions that can be verified by other entities.